Chapter V: High School Residential and Community Policies, Infractions and Procedures

 In Building Curfew

-In-Building Curfew: Students are required to be inside the High School Connector building as listed in
+In-Building Curfew: Students are required to be inside the High School Connector building as listed in the chart above.

 E. Room Inspections: